How 19th Century German Immigration Shaped The Current Environment in the U.S.

 Fundamental to the psyche of the United States is the notion that it is a land of opportunity.
 The so-called “American Dream” is rooted in the principle that if you work hard enough, you can be successful.
 Today there are more than 2,500 breweries stateside and beer (directly or otherwise) employs more than 2,000,000 Americans, providing nearly $80 billion in wages and benefits.
 Despite a documented brewing history that stretches back more than 400 years, and a tumultuous last century that included two World Wars, Prohibition, The Depression and a flurry of acquisitions and mergers, it’s the immigration of Germans in the 1800s – and their pursuit of the American Dream – that planted the seeds of the industry as we know it today.

 No written proof remains to back it up, but there’s a strong belief that sun-dried, sprouted maize (corn) was fermented in Mexico as early as the 16th century, long before Europeans started brewing in North America.
-This early product, called tesgüino, chica or izquiate, was mostly found in the Western and Northern parts of the country, and is likely the origin of tiswin (sometimes referred to as tulepai) – the beer-like beverage concocted by Apaches in the Sonoran desert regions of Sonora State (Mexico) and up into Arizona (USA).
+This early product, called tesgüino, or chica, was mostly found in the Western and Northern parts of the country, and is likely the origin of tiswin (sometimes referred to as tulepai) – the beer-like beverage concocted by Apaches in the Sonoran desert regions of Sonora State (Mexico) and up into Arizona (USA).

 Though never commercially relevant, tiswin was the source of many alleged flare-ups in Native American history, leading to General George Crook banning its consumption in the early 1880s.